UCCSCS3300/rails-rspec-tutorial/README.md

 ## Install RSpec with Rails

-1. Follow these INSTALLATION instructions https://github.com/rspec/rspec-rails/tree/6-0-maintenance#rspec-rails-- then continue to the steps below.
+1. Follow these installation instructions -- https://github.com/rspec/rspec-rails/tree/6-0-maintenance#installation -- then continue to the steps below.

 ## Your first spec (v0.2)